simonwep/pickr/README.md

     // you click it, it will fire the onSave event.
     showAlways: false,

-    // Defines a parent for pickr, if useAsButton is true and a parent is NOT defined
-    // 'body' will be used as fallback.
-    parent: null,

     // Close pickr with this specific key.
     // Default is 'Escape'.
 Can be the event key or code.
     closeWithKey: 'Escape',